jannikls/jannikls.github.io/index.md

 ---
 layout: default4
 permalink: /
 ---

-I am a physicist and investor.
-Since 2024, I invest at Founders Fund and live in Silicon Valley.
+I am a physicist and angel investor, currently learning and thinking about technical frontiers, especially AI.
+I live in San Francisco and grew up in Germany.
+Previously, I was an investor at Founders Fund.

+At a young age, I studied theoretical physics and researched galaxy simulations and star formation.
+I found that theoretical physics stagnated and left the field.
+I still think about ways to fix foundational science and try reading as many physics papers (email me your favourites).

 I like to [write](https://www.theschillingpoint.com/) [essays](/writing) and read [obscure books](/bookshelf/).
-I sometimes angel invest.

-I left a theoretical physics degree at a young age, where my research focused on Galaxy Simulations and Star Formation.
-I learned how to code when I was around 7 or so, which eventually drove me to learn about deep learning and theoretical physics.
-I ultimately left physics research because it stagnated and no one I knew cared about working on the ideas I found interesting.
-I want to help increase the number of scientific and technological breakthroughs.
-I grew up in Hamburg, Germany.

-Today, I focus on building and funding technologies that matter.
-Beyond investing, I think about how we can better fund and build frontier research and technology companies.
-There are still not enough highly-technical and ambitious people working on hard technical problems.
-There is also not enough experimentation with better models of capital formation to back them.

-I am currently reading about the end of the Roman Republic, the history of 20th century industrial capitalism, and merchant banking.
+Philosophers I return to include the early rationalists, especially Francis Bacon and Immanuel Kant, as well as Leo Strauss and René Girard.
+Novelists I admire include Fyodor Dostoevsky, Jane Austen, Thomas Mann, Johann Wolfgang von Goethe, and Marcel Proust.

-The best way to get in touch with me is via [email me](mailto:janniklschilling@gmail.com) and [Twitter](https://x.com/jannikschg).
+If you’re thinking about similar questions, I would love to hear from you.
+The best way to get in touch with me is via [email](mailto:janniklschilling@gmail.com) or [Twitter](https://x.com/jannikschg).
 I answer all serious messages.